TrashCoder94/GoodBrew/README.md

 Currently using SFML v2.5.1
 Windows and Mac will use the manually downloaded binaries from: https://www.sfml-dev.org/download/sfml/2.5.1/ inside of `/GoodBrew/GBEngine/ThirdParty/SFML/`

+### Windows
+This is for the CommitChecker, on Windows, this uses the WSL to compile local changes in a Linux environment.
+1. Download the Windows Subsystem for Linux from the Microsoft Store: https://www.microsoft.com/store/productid/9P9TQF7MRM4R?ocid=pdpshare
+2. Follow the instructions here to install the system and a distribution: https://learn.microsoft.com/en-us/windows/wsl/installs
+3. Place the CommitChecker binaries inside `Tools/CommitChecker` inside of your main repository folder.

 ### Linux
 ```
 sudo apt-get update && sudo apt-get install xorg-dev libxrandr-dev libxcursor-dev libudev-dev libopenal-dev libflac-dev libvorbis-dev libgl1-mesa-dev libegl1-mesa-dev libdrm-dev libgbm-dev xvfb fluxbox